Day-to-day planning and execution for U.S. Strategic Command's mission areas is done by our components:

 JFCC-IMD (Joint Functional Component Command for Integrated Missile Defense) Schriever AFB, CO

 JFCC-IMD is constantly monitoring for any missile activity or threat against the United States and its allies.
 In the event of an attack, IMD plans and coordinates the necessary actions to counter the threat. (more on JFCC-IMD)

-JFMCC (Joint Functional Maritime Component Command) Naval Station Norfolk, VA
+JFMCC (Joint Force Maritime Component Command) Naval Station Norfolk, VA

 The mission of JFMCC is to conduct joint maritime operations to execute the maritime aspects of strategic deterrence. (more on JFMCC)

 Service specific component commands fulfill an important role in training, equipping and resourcing the forces necessary to carry out USSTRATCOM's global missions.